 1. Reduce Stress

-Adjusting to a new culture while studying abroad can be stressful at times.
-Exercising is a great way to stimulate the release of dopamine which can help to reduce stress.
-Hitting the gym, practicing yoga, or joining one of your school’s intramural teams are all effective outlets to relieve stress.
+Adjusting to a new culture while studying abroad can be stressful.
+Exercising is a great way to stimulate the release of dopamine, which can help to reduce stress.
+Going to the gym, practicing yoga, or joining one of your school’s intramural teams are all effective ways to relieve stress.

-You can also join a student club on campus or discover new hobbies that encourage socializing with others.
-According to MentalHelp.net, socialization helps combat stress as it “increases a hormone that decreases anxiety levels and makes us feel more confident in our ability to cope with stressors.”
-Many academic institutions are gradually returning to in-person recreational sports leagues and clubs, so be sure to check out your school’s website.
+You can also join a student club on campus or discover new hobbies.
+According to recent research on stress management, socialization increases oxytocin, a hormone that decreases anxiety levels and makes us feel more confident in our ability to cope with stress.
+Many academic institutions run recreational sports leagues and clubs, so be sure to check out your school’s website for ideas.

-You can also consider implementing the following tips into your daily routine to help reduce stress:
+You can also consider implementing these tips into your daily routine to help manage stress:

-• Join student clubs online (many schools have moved these groups to platforms like Facebook)
+- Join student clubs (many schools offer these both in-person and through platforms like Facebook and Discord)

 2. Keep an Open Mind